 - What if you made payments more often, how much time (and money) will you save?

 - And, probably most importantly, if you change nothing and continue to pay your debts at the minimum amount required, how much will it ultimately cost you, and how long will it take?

 Here’s a list of some of the best calculators on the internet:

-You don’t need to be a math whiz or a financial expert to use these calculators, so give them all a test run to see which is your favourite.
+You don’t need to be a math whiz or a financial expert to use these calculators, so give them all a test run to see which is your favorite.

 Related Post: Demolishing Credit Card Debt

 Using an Online Debt Reduction Calculator

-My favourite debt reduction calculator is the one at Credit Card Finder.
+My favorite debt reduction calculator is the one at Credit Card Finder.
 It includes step by step instructions and provides a repayment schedule and a spreadsheet you can download.
 You can see from the image below, that the input screen is simple and uncluttered, and includes a Help feature.

 An online debt reduction calculator is a great place to start your debt repayment plan.
 The most important aspect of paying off your debt, though, is being consistent.
 So, don’t be too optimistic.
 Create a plan you can stick to without too much sacrifice and revisit it often.
 Once you start seeing those balances come down, you might want to challenge yourself further.

 Have you found a calculator you’d like to recommend?
 Leave us a comment.